bls-msto/webmethods-helm-collection/charts/incubator/microservices-runtime/README.md

 ```bash
 helm install um1 --set imageCredentials.username="<dockerhub_username>" --set imageCredentials.password="<dockerhub_password>"  sag-helm-repo/microservices-runtime
 ```
-The command deploys a single instance of Universal Messaging, which is already set up with the initial configuration required for Universal Messaging.
+The command deploys a single instance of Microservices Runtime , which is already set up with the initial configuration.

 You can also use one of the following advanced options to install the chart (note that you can combine the options in one command):
 - To avoid exposing the user credentials on the command line, you can create an YAML file, for example "~/docker-credentials.yaml", with the following parameters: